-Indirect, general and administrative expenses ("IG&A") increased for the three months ended March 31, 2019 when compared to March 30, 2018 primarily due to our Federal Solutions segment, most of which is related to additional expenses of \$18.9 million from business acquisitions, \$20.4 million from the amortization of intangible assets related to our acquisitions and \$9.4 million in acquisition-related expenses.
-In our Critical Infrastructure segment, expenses increased in-line with the increase in business volume.
+The increase in IG&A of \$34.5 million for the three months ended September 30, 2019 when compared to the corresponding period last year was primarily due to our Federal Solutions segment, most of which is related to additional expenses of \$6.9 million from business acquisitions, \$7.6 million from the amortization of intangible assets related to our acquisitions, and \$5.9 million in acquisition-related expenses, the remaining increase of \$11.6 million is related to additional bid and proposal costs and a greater allocation of corporate IG&A in line with the growing share of overall business.
+In our Critical Infrastructure segment, IG&A increased by \$2.5 million.